teutinc/sizes-by-types/README.md

 ----
 - Manage some options like:
 ```
-     -s|--sort -> sort the results by size (default is ascending sort, and by ext if no sort is specified)
-     -r|--reverse-sort -> reverse sort
      -i|--ignore-case -> ignore cases for extensions
      -e|--exclude -> reverse of type option
 ```